hashicorp/vault/website/source/docs/audit/index.html.md

 ## Enabling/Disabling Audit Devices

 When a Vault server is first initialized, no auditing is enabled.
-Audit devices must be enabled by a root user using `vault audit-enable`.
+Audit devices must be enabled by a root user using `vault audit enable`.

 When enabling an audit device, options can be passed to it to configure it.
 For example, the command below enables the file audit device: